chuwyton/maps-blog/docs/README.md

 ![Osaka-Kyoto Map Header Image](./posts/osakyo/osakyo-header.jpg)

 A place to host all my map stuff.
-I share my maps and talk about making them.
+I also talk about making them from time to time.

 [Click here to see photos](/gallery/)